Doing anything with teenagers can certainly have some challenges, but cruising doesn’t have to be one of them.

 While some people use a cruise for a chance to disconnect, if you’re traveling with a teenager, then it’s a good idea to go ahead and purchase the ship’s Internet package.
 Let’s face it, all of us live so much of our lives online, and that extends to our kids.

-While it can be pricey (often around $15 a day), it’s a way to keep in touch with friends and family back home.
-Wi-Fi lets you check email, message, and stay up to date on social media — even when you’re in the middle of the ocean.
+While it can be pricey (often around $15-25 a day for one device), it’s a way to keep in touch with friends and family back home.
+Wi-fi lets you check email, message, and stay up to date on social media — even when you’re in the middle of the ocean.
 If you have teens who have to be online, it’s nice to know that the option is available to keep them happy.

 There Are Teen Areas… But They May Not Be for Every Teenager